Obara Ka (Òbàrà Ìká)

 EBO KURE OYUORO ORUGBO AIKORDIE ELEBO EYELE LEBO

-Suyere Obara Ka:
+Suyere (chant) from Obara Ka:

 EWE END EWA FA